Home » Small Business Insights » Does a Small Business Still Need a Website in 2026?

 Quick Tip: Stopping Spam

-Customers Trust Info on Websites More than Directory Listings and Social Media
+Customers Trust Your Website More Than Directories and Social Media

-• 56% of consumers expect local businesses’ websites to have the most accurate and up-to-date contact information.
+• 56% expect a business’s own website to have the most accurate information

 Of course, you benefit from having accurate information across the internet.
 But believe me, it is so easy to make typos.
 Between the places I’ve lived, my businesses, and postal mailing addresses, I’ve had 5 different zip codes in Santa Clarita ALONE.
 Have I made mistakes when typing my business info into online directories?
 You betcha.